oxcamne/oxcam/docs/member_record.md

 # Oxford/Cambridge Alumni Group Database

-## Members Page
+## Member Record

-This page is reached through the Edit button on a member row of the [Members Page](members).
+This page is reached through the Edit button on a member row of the [Members Page](members) or from a [member reservation](event_registration.md).
 Note that organizers generally don't have to edit the member records - everything is normally gathered by the database directly from the members.
 At the top of the page:

 ![top](images/member_record_top.png)